zacandom/OSM-Data/README.md

 The following scripts are to be run on Spyder:

+OSMPlacesofWorship.py cript retrieves geospatial data on religious sites from OpenStreetMap for major European countries.
+It collects information on all places tagged as amenity=place_of_worship and organizes them by site name, denomination, and religion.

+The script performs the following steps for each country:
+1. The script performs the following steps for each country:
+2. Divides the country into tiles (default size: 0.8°) to manage API load efficiently.
+3. Queries the OpenStreetMap Overpass API for all features tagged as amenity=place_of_worship.
+4. Extracts and organizes available metadata including: site name (name, name:en, alt_name, etc.), denomination (denomination, religion:denomination). religion (religion). coordinates (latitude and longitude).
+OpenStreetMap ID. and optional wikidata and wikipedia links.
+5. Compiles the data and exports one Excel file per country.

+All files will be saved in the folder: "europe_places_of_worship_tiled", under the name (country)_places_of_worship_tiled.xlsx (Example: France_places_of_worship_tiled.xlsx)

 OSMReligion.py automatically downloads and organizes data on religious historic sites across Europe using the [OpenStreetMap (OSM)](https://www.openstreetmap.org/) Overpass API.

 It performs the following steps for each country: